eigil-h/inthegym/DESIGN.md

 - Clear visual hierarchy
 - High contrast for readability
 - Minimal cognitive load
+Note that this doesn't apply to when in Edit mode.
+We assume the users will create and edit workouts when they are not working out.

 ## Color System
 - Primary: iOS Blue (#007AFF) - Used for primary actions and key UI elements